PreussLabsLLC/rsync-ntacls/README.md

 ### Build instructions

+- Setup a suitable cygwin environment with C development tools (I used cygwin64)
+- You may need to install certain libraries (zlib, xxhash)\
+Kindly see https://github.com/WayneD/rsync/blob/master/INSTALL.md for details.
 - Download the rsync 3.2.6 release from here:\
 https://download.samba.org/pub/rsync/src/rsync-3.2.6.tar.gz \
 .. and unpack into a local folder named rsync-3.2.6.